Skip to main content Skip to footer

 Pictured: Universal Audio Starlight Echo Station

 The Universal Audio Starlight is truly stellar.
-It packs three robust delay effects into one box, with the EP-III and Analog DMM replicating two of the most sought-after delays in history, and UA’s own Precision Digital Delay rounding out the distinguished company.
+It packs three robust delay effects into one box, with the EP-III and Analog DMM replicating two of the most sought-after delays in history (the Maestro Echoplex EP-3 and the Electo-Harmonix Deluxe Memory Man, respectively), and UA’s own Precision Digital Delay rounding out the distinguished company.

 UA’s precision modeling heritage is on full display here.
 The Starlight Echo Station models the equally famous preamps from those sought-after delays for a compelling representation of the round, warm vintage sounds.
 Also, this modern take on the classics boasts USB functionality for software updates, plus multiple modulation modes for adding even more character to your sound.